-The purpose of disciplinary consequences is to ensure that students and the community is safe and that all are able to maintain complete focus on learning and growth.
+The main purpose of disciplinary consequences is to assist as necessary in the learning, restoration, and/or re-engagement process of disciplinary actions.
+Additionally, they also assist in ensuring that students and the community is safe and that all are able to maintain complete focus on learning and growth.
 Inappropriate student behavior impacts individuals and exacts a cost on the larger school community.
 Students must understand that they are accountable to their peers and to the values and expectations of the community as a whole.
 Family involvement is encouraged and expected to ensure prompt resolution of concerns and behaviors that do not align with our core values and our policies.

-Disciplinary measures, depending upon the nature of the action, may include the following interventions:
+Disciplinary measures, depending upon the nature of the action and necessary student learning, may include the following interventions:

-- In school Interventions
+- In School Intervention

 - In School Suspension

 - Out of School Suspension

-- Restorative Circle
+- Restorative Conversations

 - Refocus

+- Other determined actions determined for learning, restoration, or re-engagement needs